nextania/account/README.md

 * `SMTP_SERVER`: The SMTP server to send from.
 * `SMTP_USERNAME`: The username to use with the SMTP server.
 * `SMTP_PASSWORD`: The password to use with the SMTP server.
-* `SMTP_FROM`: The email address to send from, such as `System <system@nextflow.cloud>`.
+* `SMTP_FROM`: The email address to send from, such as `System <system@nextania.com>`.

 With the exception of the mail server, all variables are required.
 Setting the mail server variables will allow the reset password feature to function.

 After doing so, run `cargo run --release` to build and run the server.
 It may take a while to build, especially on ARM64 systems.

 ## Contribute
-Nextflow Cloud Technologies is committed to open-source software and free use.
+Nextania Cloud Technologies is committed to open-source software and free use.
 This means that you are free to view, modify, contribute, and support the project.
 Making a pull request with something useful is highly encouraged as this project is made possible by contributors like you who support the project.